ErnestineMoreno/MusicEventsSearchApp/Project_Planning/ProjectProposal.md

 ## Project Description

 My app is called "Bliss".
-It's a music events app for people who are looking to attend upcoming festivals/concerts.
+It's a music events app for people who are looking to attend live virtual sets and upcoming festivals/concerts.
 Users can search for upcoming events by artist name or location.
 In the future, I will add features that will allow users to listen to snippets of the artist's songs and include a mini bio for that particular artist and/or band.

 ## Wireframes